programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 When analyzed via the *VADER* sentiment analysis tool, text yields a set of positive, neutral, and negative scores, which are then aggregated and scaled as a 'compound score'.
 While this is helpful to know in theory, how can this method be applied to the data in the Enron example - namely, a collection of e-mail data and metadata?
 And what can this tell us about the emotions, relationships, and changes over time of employees at Enron?

 In this section, we will introduce you to the process of selecting the scope of analysis for our sentiment analysis tool.
-Consider the following raw data belonging to an October 3rd, 2000 e-mail written written by Jeffrey Shankman, then President of Global Markets at Enron:
+Consider the following raw data belonging to an October 3rd, 2000 e-mail written written by Jeffrey Shankman, then President of Global Markets at Enron (Quinn, 2006):

 ```
 Message-ID: <3764632.1075857565248.JavaMail.evans@thyme>